Is There Stamp Duty On Commercial Property?

 • you purchase a property through a shared ownership scheme

-• your land or property are transferred against payment like you get a share in a house
+• your land or property is transferred against payment like you get a share in a house

 How Much SDLT is on Commercial Property Purchases?